This heated massage gun made pummeling my muscles feel relaxing | CNN Underscored

 How it compares

 The most well-known percussion gun brands, Theragun and Hyperice, don’t offer heated attachments.
-Plus, the Gravity Relax offers a wider range of RPM than both (the Theragun PRO, $599, has a range of 1750 to 2400 RPM while Hyperice Hypervolt 2 Pro, $399, has a range of 1700 to 2700 RPM), and does so at a more affordable price.
-However, with an amplitude—AKA how deep a gun can penetrate into your muscles—of 8 millimeters, the Gravity Relax is significantly less powerful than those other guns, which have amplitudes of 16mm and around 14 mm, respectively.
+Plus, the Gravity Relax offers a wider range of RPM than both (the Theragun Pro, $599, has a range of 1750 to 2400 RPM, while the Hyperice Hypervolt 2 Pro, $399, has a range of 1700 to 2700 RPM), and does so at a more affordable price.
+However, with an amplitude — aka how deep a gun can penetrate into your muscles — of 8mm, the Gravity Relax is significantly less powerful than those other guns, which have amplitudes of 16mm and around 14mm, respectively.

-There are a few other heated massage guns available: The $169.99 Urikar Pro 2 heats up to 113°F and has a range of 1200 to 3600 RPM and a 15mm amplitude, while the $229.99 Lifepro Fusion FX heats up to 131°F and has a range of 1600 to 3200 RPM and a 10mm amplitude.
-Both are more powerful (and more expensive), but don’t get as hot as the Gravity Relax.
+There are a few other heated massage guns available: The $169.99 Urikar Pro 2 heats up to 113 degrees Fahrenheit and has a range of 1200 to 3600 RPM and a 15mm amplitude, while the $229.99 Lifepro Fusion FX heats up to 131 degrees Fahrenheit and has a range of 1600 to 3200 RPM and a 10mm amplitude.
+Both are more powerful (and more expensive) but don’t get as hot as the Gravity Relax.